Vitamin E For Vegans: The Ultimate Guide To This Essential Nutrient

 Inadequate intake of these foods, whether due to dietary preferences, lack of availability, or simply not consuming them in sufficient quantities, can lead to deficiencies.

-For instance, many vegans may opt for low-fat diets or avoid certain foods like nuts due to concerns about calorie intake, inadvertently reducing their Vitamin E consumption.
+For instance, many vegans may opt for low-fat diets or avoid certain foods, such as nuts, due to concerns about calorie intake, thereby inadvertently reducing their Vitamin E intake.

 3. Vitamin E Absorption